 Monitoring Therapy: For use in HIT, therapy with argatroban injection is monitored using the aPTT with a target range of 1.5 to 3 times the initial baseline value (not to exceed 100 seconds).
-Tests of anticoagulant effects (includ-ing the aPTT) typically attain steady-state levels within 1 to 3 hours following initiation of argatroban injection.
+Tests of anticoagulant effects (including the aPTT) typically attain steady-state levels within 1 to 3 hours following initiation of argatroban injection.
 Check the aPTT 2 hours after initiation of therapy and after any dose change to confirm that the patient has attained the desired therapeutic range.

+Dosage Adjustment

-Dosage Adjustment: After the initiation of argatroban injection, adjust the dose (not to exceed 10 mcg/kg/min) as necessary to obtain a steady-state aPTT in the target range [see Clinical Studies (14.1)].
+After the initiation of argatroban injection, adjust the dose (not to exceed 10 mcg/kg/min) as necessary to obtain a steady-state aPTT in the target range [see Clinical Studies (14.1)].

-In the target range [see Clinical Studies (14.1)].
-Dosing in Patients Undergoing Percutaneous Coronary Intervention Initial Dosage: Initiate an infusion of argatroban injection at 25 mcg/kg/min and administer a bolus of 350 mcg/kg via a large bore intravenous line over 3 to 5 minutes (see Table 3).
+Dosing in Patients Undergoing Percutaneous Coronary Intervention

+Intervention Initial Dosage: Initiate osage: Initiate an infusion of argatroban injection at 25 mcg/kg/min and administer a bolus of 350 mcg/kg via a large bore intravenous line over 3 to 5 minutes (see Table 3).
 Check an activated clotting time (ACT) 5 to 10 minutes after the bolus dose is completed.
 The PCI procedure may proceed if the ACT is greater than 300 seconds.
-Dosage Adjustment:

-It he ACT is less than 300 seconds, an additional intravenous bolus dose of 150 mcg/kg should be administered, the infusion dose increased to 30 mcg/kg/min, and the ACT checked 5 to 10 minutes later (see Table 2). later (see Table 3).
+Dosage Adjustment: If the ACT is less than 300 seconds, an additional intravenous bolus dose of 150 mcg/kg should be administered, the infusion dose increased to 30 mcg/kg/min, and the ACT checked 5 to 10 minutes later (see Table 3)

-If the ACT is greater than 450 seconds, decrease the infusion rate to $15\,mcg/kg/min$ , and check the ACT 5 to 10 minutes later (see Table 4).
+If the ACT is greater than 450 seconds, decrease the infusion rate to 15 mcg/kg/min, and check the ACT 5 to 10 minutes later (see Table 4).